Skip to main content

 • performance- and image-enhancing drugs

-• Read the Department of Agriculture's advice on bringing items back to Australia
+• Australian biosecurity advice on bringing items back to Australia.

-• See the Australian Border Force information guidance on returning to australia through quarantine
+• Australian Border Force guidance on returning to Australia through quarantine

-• The Department of the Environment and Energy publishes information for travellers returning to Australia
+• Department of the Environment and Energy's information for travellers returning to Australia

-• See the Therapeutic Goods Administration for information about bringing medicines and medical products into Australia
+• Therapeutic Goods Administration website for information about bringing medicines and medical products into Australia.

-• The Australian Pesticides and Veterinary Medicines Authority regulates what veterinary pharmaceuticals you can and can't bring in to Australia
+• Australian Pesticides and Veterinary Medicines Authority website for information on regulations of the veterinary pharmaceuticals you can and can't bring into Australia.

 Related content